 Type “Health and Safety Gone Mad” or “Safety Overkill” or anything similar into Google and see what comes up!

 Checkout the site DUMB WARNINGS – as they say: “Welcome to Dumb Warnings, where you may see the consequences of numerous pointless lawsuits.
 This site is dedicated to helping companies fight this menace which is plaguing society today.
 In addition to funny warnings labels, this site will also feature instructions, rules, and other information frequently placed on packages.”

-I just found this great FORUM – East London Forum (ELF) and a thread called “Health and Safety Bullshit” – take a look at the excellent examples of Safety First gone wrong including the bloke sacked for preventing a train derailment or the new safe kids play ground that the kids hate and is actually a hazard or this lollypop man who cant go on the road.
+I just found this great FORUM – East London Forum (ELF) and a thread called “Health and Safety BS” – take a look at the excellent examples of Safety First gone wrong including the bloke sacked for preventing a train derailment or the new safe kids play ground that the kids hate and is actually a hazard or this lollypop man who cant go on the road.
 There is also a link to a great article about Public Servants who who will be made to pay costs when they wrongly cancel an event based on the perceived safety risk.

 In an article the THE TELEGRAPH Titled “Health and safety fears are making Britain a safe place for extremely stupid people” Boris Johnson complains that Health and safety concerns are reducing life to mindless mayhem.